Georg311/RecreateStartMenu/README.md

 # RecreateStartMenu
-Script to recreate Startmenu from a Template Starmenu
+Script to recreate Startmenü Icons from a Template Starmenu

+It only places Icons in already existing folders and only if they don't already exist by name

 This attempts to fix a deleted startmenu by MS faulty Signature Update